Hardwood

 Technical information

 On a global level there are two distinct types of hardwood species: tropical and non-tropical.
-Tropical species occur in Africa, Asia and Latin America, and non-tropical species are found in the Northern climates of North America, Europe and Russia.
-There are countless commercially important hardwood species around the world, and each displays characteristics well suited to specific and varied applications.
+Tropical species are found in Africa, Asia and Latin America, and non-tropical species are found in North America, Europe and Russia.

 Factory lumber, the most common type of hardwood, is sold in random lengths and widths within thickness classes.
 It is then broken down into smaller pieces known as “cuttings,” usually based on the quality of one face meeting appearance grade specifications.
 The cuttings are then remanufactured or processed into higher-value secondary products such as furniture, cabinets, flooring and millwork.

 Hardwood veneers are produced from logs or flitches.
-They are typically used as decorative surfaces for lower-quality woods or substrates (e.g., particleboard and medium-density fibreboard) or in applications that require contoured or bent wood (e.g., architectural millwork or furniture).
-Hardwood veneers are also used in the construction of hardwood plywood panels—thin, non-structural panel products used in applications where the aesthetic characteristics of the face veneers are exposed, such as in cabinetry, furniture, musical instruments, architectural detailing and interior design.
+They are typically used as decorative surfaces for lower-quality woods or substrates (e.g., particle board and medium-density fibreboard (MDF)) or in applications that require contoured or bent wood (e.g., architectural millwork or furniture).
+Veneers are also used in the manufacturing of hardwood plywood panels.
+Non-structural panel products used in applications where the aesthetic characteristics of the face veneers are exposed.

 - Date modified: